 Every effort is made to accommodate children with physical disabilities.
 The school provides a good level of access via ramped entrances.
 Wheelchair circulation in and around school is generally satisfactory and we have a single disabled toilet.
 These facilities to date provide an adequate level of provision for wheelchair access and mobility.

-PSHE is delivered primarily within the R.E. and Science curriculum with use made of the missdorothy.com programme at KS2.
+PSHE is delivered primarily within the R.E. and Science curriculum.

 A range of after school activities takes place albeit primarily at KS2 due to the extended catchment area.
 Letters are sent to the appropriate age groups at the beginning of each term.
-At present, these activities include football, tag rugby, multi-sports, Martial Arts, computer and choir.
-We are also forging links with McAuley School, as they now have specialist performing arts status and Hall Cross for Science activities.
+At present, these activities include football, tag rugby, multi-sports, craft, art, history, cheerleading.

 Year 6 Residential Visit

 Towards the end of the summer term, our Year 6 pupils spend a school week in Northumberland.
 Accompanied by teaching staff and other adults, the children stay in a hostel and visit many places of interest in the surrounding area.
+In the year 2018/19 it will take on a new dimension as part of the year 6 History Curriculum and study the Vikings and the Birth of Christianity.
 The residential visit covers many cross-curricular themes and provides an opportunity for our older children to develop a sense of spirituality.

 Parents are usually asked to make a voluntary contribution towards the cost of educational visits that take place during school time.
 Such visits are organised to give our children first-hand experiences and are, therefore, an extension to the curriculum.